JustinFourie1993/Memory-Masters/README.md

 # Credits

 ## Content
- Instructions on how to implement the necessary functions for the game to work were taken from [This youtube tutorial](https://www.youtube.com/watch?v=DABkhfsBAWw&t=1553s).
+ Some of the html, css and javascript are taken from [This youtube tutorial](https://www.youtube.com/watch?v=DABkhfsBAWw&t=1553s).
+They are credited in the code.

  ## Media
  * All the card pictures are taken from [Dreamtime](https://www.dreamstime.com/).
+* All animation sounds are taken from [Pixabay](https://pixabay.com/sound-effects/search/animation/).